-OVERVIEW: The Cathay Bank Foundation seeks to “create opportunities” for the geographic areas its banks serve, with those opportunities touching upon many different sectors of need and community development.
+OVERVIEW: The Cathay Bank Foundation supports the geographic areas its banks serve, including Texas, touching upon many different sectors of need and community development.

-IP TAKE: While not its primary region of focus, the Southwest makes the geographic cut for this foundation because of its connections to Texas, especially where programming there coincides with the foundation's emphasis Asian American and Asian immigrant populations.
-This funder also focuses on fairly established organizations that can show several previous years of programmatic, organizational, and financial successes.
+IP TAKE: This funder focuses on fairly established organizations that can show several previous years of programmatic, organizational, and financial successes.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)